monowai/bc-demo/README.md

  * Access (http://localhost:4000/login)
  * Choose "register", or login if you've already registered
  * Supply all the details
+ * Create a test portfolio
+ * Trades currently have to be uploaded via the shell

 ### CLI Shell
 Running the CLI shell